-- Columbia University School of Nursing provides two years (five semesters) of funding for tuition, related fees, health insurance, and stipend (based on current NIH rates) to students who are U.S. citizens or permanent residents.
+- Columbia University School of Nursing provides three years (eight semesters) of funding for tuition, related fees, health insurance, and stipend (based on current NIH rates) to students who are U.S. citizens or permanent residents.

 - Estimated Funding Package for the PhD Program

 - Bachelor's or Master's degree in nursing, or

 - Master's degree in a related discipline (i.e. MBA or MPH) and a bachelor's degree in nursing (admitted applicants may be required to enroll in additional nursing credits to ensure adequate preparation)

 - New York State RN licensure or eligibility

 - GRE Exam Score: GREs taken within the past five years is required.
 A minimum score of the 50th percentile across all scores is preferred.